-February is often wet and humid, which equals plenty of growth.
-But the last month of summer is a time when weeds, fungus and pests are also on the rise.
+February is often wet and humid, which equals plenty of growth - especially this year!
+But the last month of summer is also a time when weeds, fungus and pests are on the rise.
 To keep your garden performing at its peak, here is what to plant, feed and prune.

 - Fill your garden with alyssum, cineraria, marigold, polyanthus and snapdragon.

 - In temperate and cool zones, plant cyclamen.

 - Now’s the time to grow edibles like beans, beetroot, broccoli, cabbage, carrots, kale, parsley, parsnip, peas, radish, silverbeet and spinach.

 Which plants to fertilise in the garden in February

 - Give fruit trees a complete plant food to ensure fruit in spring.
 Citrus trees growing in the ground expect two good meals a year and February is one of those two important mealtimes (August is the other).
 We love Gyganic for Fruit and Citrus!